 - So-called "robotic recruiting" - in which an algorithm automatically recommends job vacancies to jobseekers or, conversely, recommends companies to suitable candidates - uses only 2,4 percent of the top 1.000 companies.
 Accordingly, 43,3 percent of jobseekers claim to have never used this opportunity and 27 percent is completely unfamiliar with it.

 - The situation is similar when using recruiting games.
 In the online games known as "gamification", requirements and abilities are adjusted in a playful way.
 Less than 2,5 percent of companies offer such games on their career website or on social networking platforms.
 A little bigger is the play instinct with the job seekers: 12,9 percent have checked their suitability for an open position before by means of an on-line play.

-- Also, the use of instant messaging services such as WhatsApp has not yet high relevance.
-Only 1,3 percent of surveyed companies allow candidates to communicate through WhatsApp, and are on a par with 95,9 percent of jobseekers and those interested in careers who have never used the service to communicate with companies.
+- Even the use of instant messaging services such as WhatsApp is not very relevant.
+Only 1,3 percent of companies surveyed allow candidates to communicate through WhatsApp and are on a par with 95,9 percent of jobseekers and career prospects who have never used the service to communicate with companies.

 - Recruitment oriented towards new technologies still has to contend with the "everyday gravity", but offers decisive advantages: recruitment processes can thus be made more efficient and both job offers and applicant profiles can be published via significantly more channels.

 - The key to success lies in the right mix of instruments and channels.
 In order to optimally address suitable candidates, it will become increasingly important for companies to know their usage habits and preferred channels and to coordinate their recruiting accordingly.